 Location.
 39° 48.1′ N, 89° 39.013′ W. Marker is in Springfield, Illinois, in Sangamon County.
 Marker is on East Washington Street, on the right when traveling east.
+Between 4th and 5th Streets.
 Touch for map.
-Between 4th and 5th Streets.
 Marker is in this post office area: Springfield IL 62701, United States of America.
+Touch for directions.

 More about this marker.
 Marker title was printed incorrectly.
 It should have read Brunswick Billiard Hall

 More.
 Search the internet for Brunwick's Billiard Hall.